jowi-dev/arcane/README.md

     # variables must be initialized! this will result in a compiler error
     input -> UserLand.KeyboardInput.t()

-    # TODO - do we want labeled jump loops or more traditional looping?
     renderLoop :: loop (
         until: input.keyDown == "C" and input.modifier == "Ctrl",
         max: :infinity